puppetlabs/puppet-docs/source/puppet/6.0/install_osx.md

     -   On the command line.
     -   With Puppet (if upgrading).

-    Regardless which you choose, installing the package will start the `puppet` and `mcollective` services.
+    Regardless which you choose, installing the package will start the `puppet` service.
 You can later disable these services with `launchctl` or with `sudo puppet resource service <NAME> ensure=stopped enable=false`.

 5. Configure critical agent settings.